jiangyi15/tf-pwa/README.md

    [miniconda3](https://docs.conda.io/en/latest/miniconda.html) and install it.

 2. Install requirements
 ```
 conda install --file requirements-min.txt
 ```
-or for a newer version of tensorflow, recommended for Ampere cards (see `Latest tensorflow` below for technical FAQ)
+or
 ```
 conda install --file tensorflow_2_6_requirements.txt -c conda-forge
 ```
+for a newer version of tensorflow, recommended for Ampere cards (see `Latest tensorflow` below for technical FAQ).

 3. The following command can be used to set environment variables of Python.
    (Use `--no-deps` to make sure that no PyPI package will be installed.
 Using